ISAPP-SFA meeting 2019

 From Brussels Airport

 In Brussels Airport, follow the signs to the train station.
 There, you buy a single ticket to Antwerp Central Station (in Dutch: Antwerpen-Centraal).
 Do not panic if the ticket states “Zone Antwerp”, it entitles you to travel to Antwerp Central Station.
 Keep your ticket with you until you have reached your destination.
 You will need the ticket to open the ticket gates, and in some cases, you might get inspection on the train.
 Normally, the train will leave from platform 1, but always check this before getting on.
+Please do not get off at the station “Antwerpen-Berchem”, this is one station too soon.
 Once you arrive at Antwerp Central Station, follow the instructions given above.

 When you travel back to Brussels Airport by train, make sure your ticket includes the “Diabolo fee”.
 Normally, this is included automatically.
 Again, keep your ticket with you, because you will need it to open the ticket gates to enter the airport.